 From 2010 to 2014 I worked at the Paul D. Coverdell Peace Corps Headquarters, first as special assistant to the regional director for Europe, Mediterranean and Asia, and later as special assistant to the associate director for the Office of Volunteer Recruitment and Selection.
 I also completed the Leadership Development Academy, Peace Corps’ prestigious 18-month professional development program the agency targets towards future senior leadership.

 In the summer of 2014, my dream of becoming an American diplomat came true.
 I received my invitation to join the United States Foreign Service, and my first diplomatic assignment as Vice Consul at the U.S. Embassy in Tashkent, Uzbekistan.
 In preparation, I completed nine months of Russian language and tradecraft, and received my consular commission.

 I am currently serving my second tour as Political Officer and Vice Consul at U.S. Embassy Canberra, Commonwealth of Australia.

 I am married and have two stepdaughters.
-I love science fiction, the outdoors and travel, and as of August 2017 I have visited 28 countries…so there’s a long way to go!
+I love science fiction, the outdoors, and travel, and as of February 2018 I have still only visited 28 countries…so there’s a whole world to see!